sictweb/bti425-2020/graded-work/assign2.md

 On the right, the selected courses appear in a timetable grid, and in a standard list format.

-> Your professor will provide you with a ready-to-use component for each of these - grid and list.
+> Your professor will provide you with a ready-to-use component for the grid and the list.

 ![Cart start](media/a2-cart-start.png)